The Safari Story – Kenya and Tanzania

 Have you ever had that feeling, when you meet someone for the first time, and you immediately feel like you’ve known them your entire life?
 You don’t know the silly things like what their last name is, or where they work, but you can easily guess the important things, what sundae they would order at Cornerhouse, or who their favourite author is.
 That’s exactly what happened with Africa.

 We spent two weeks in Kenya and Tanzania in June, timed to catch the great migration in the Serengeti.
-And strangely, it felt like a trip back to a childhood home.
 The people I met – open and friendly, perhaps we played hopscotch together, after school, one summer.
 Or bought candy from their store, many years ago.
-The roads knew my name, hot dusty winds, and even the sharp, light rains at dusk, all felt eerily familiar
+The roads knew my name, hot dusty winds, and even the sharp, light rains at dusk, all felt familiar

 Africa is special.
 It wasn’t like any other holiday, that’s made up of bits and pieces of hallmark experiences, strung together by the same narrator.
 It was like living a different life.
-Different not because its new, but because it is as old as you are.
+Different not because it is new, but because it is as old as you are.

 Into the Wild

 The best place to stay in Arusha, is around the clock tower.
 This area has a host of friendly restaurants and cafes.
 If you’re here on a Thursday night, all roads lead to Via Via, atleast after 12:30 am.
-This place attracts people from all walks of life, and you can be sure to hear some interesting stories at the bar or the dance floor, or at the very least, get your fix of Afro-Pop.
+This place attracts people from all walks of life, and you can be sure to hear some interesting stories at the bar or the dance floor, or at he very least, get your fix of Afro-Pop music.

 Our Safari vehicles picked us up in Arusha.
 The omnipresent, omnipotent Toyota LandCruisers come well-equipped.
 And I don’t mean with guns or tranquilizer darts.
 I mean freezers to store beer, charging stations for all your devices, holders and organizers to stow your chips and lunch boxes and sunscreen and make-up.
 You know, bare essentials.